Transition from One-Parent Family Payment

 OFP and Domiciliary Care Allowance

 If you are getting Domiciliary Care Allowance (DCA) for one of your children, the age limit of 7 for the youngest child does not apply, and you can retain your OFP payment.
 This means that you can continue to qualify for OFP until that child is aged 16 or your DCA stops.
-You will also get an Increase for a Qualified Child (IQC) for any other children in the family until they reach 18 (or 22 if in full-time education) while DCA and OFP is in payment.
+You will also get an IQC for any other children in the family until they reach 18 (or 22 if in full-time education) while DCA and OFP is in payment.
 If your youngest child is under 7 years of age when your DCA stops you may also continue to qualify for OFP.

 OFP and Blind Pension